yuroyami/syncplay-mobile/README.md

 Thanks to [Et0h](https://www.github.com/Et0h/) for his amazing hard work on official Syncplay and for lending a hand in our issues tracker section.

-Thanks to [Zhaodaidai](https://www.github.com/Zhaodaidai) for their contribution with a Chinese translation for the app.
+Thanks to [Zhaodaidai](https://www.github.com/Zhaodaidai) for their contribution with the Chinese translation for the app.

 ## License